Do you want to start earning money from your website with through WordPress membership management?

 Paid Memberships Pro supports PayPal, Stripe, Authorize.net, Braintree, and 2Checkout, and is used by over 80,000 organizations worldwide.

-This WordPress plugin lets you protect your posts and pages so only registered members can view your content.
+This free WordPress plugin lets you protect your posts and pages so only registered members can view your content.
 Simple Membership also gives you the option to add Google reCAPTCHA to your registration, login, and password reset forms, and to require new users to accept your terms and conditions before they can register with your website.

 If you need to customize the Simple Membership plugin, then it also provides lots of action and filter hooks, plus an API that you can use to query, create, and update member accounts.